IGVF-DACC/igvfd/README.md

 Metadata database for IGVF project.

 ## Run locally on Mac
-1. Install Python and Postgres.
+1. Install NGINX, Python, and Postgres.
 2. Clone repository and activate new virtual environment.
 3. Install `igvfd` from repository:
 ```